mzch/CSL_packunpack/README.md

-# CSL_packunpack
+# Cities: Skylines locale file utility

-Unpacking a TSV file from a locale file of Cities: Skylines and packing translations into a locale file
+This ruby script can convert a locale file of Cities: Skylines to a TSV format text file.
+You can also create a locale file for a new language by adding translations to the TSV file.